 The Role of AI in Reducing Sexual Harassment in the Workplace

 Artificial intelligence just might be the solution to help identify instances of sexual harassment before the situation spirals for both the victim and the company.

 Without artificial intelligence algorithms, monitoring platforms on the market leverage only keyword matching to identify suspicious instances of digital communications.
 Keyword detection alone often results in a number of false positives and, without the contextual analysis of AI, toxic situations go undetected:

-By leveraging AI-infused technology, organizations can identify, investigate, and handle offensive communications in the early stage -- without requiring the victim to report the incident to a superior.
+By leveraging AI-infused technology, such as Aware by Wiretap, organizations can identify, investigate, and handle offensive communications in the early stage -- without requiring the victim to report the incident to a superior.

 With Artificial Intelligence in the workplace, the 75% of sexual harassment cases that typically go unreported, can be automatically identified.